On June 27, 2019, Service Alberta announced the condominium regulations will be paused for six months for a red tape review.

-RECA continues preparations for consultation on and implementation of Real Estate Act amendments for the regulation of condominium managers, and will be ready to consult with stakeholders when the Government of Alberta completes the Regulations under the Condominium Property Amendment Act.
+RECA continues preparations for consultation on and implementation of Real Estate Act amendments for the regulation of condominium managers, and will be ready to consult with stakeholders once the Government of Alberta completes the Regulations under the Condominium Property Amendment Act.

 RECA’s Condominium Manager Implementation Advisory Committee met on February 20, 2018 to review the status of RECA’s project.